Air taxi maker Archer asks court to dismiss rival lawsuit and denies criminal probe

 Wisk did not immediately comment.

-Wisk’s lawsuit was filed two months after Archer announced plans to go public through a $3.8 billion merger with Atlas Crest Investment Corp, special purpose acquisition company.
+Wisk's lawsuit was filed two months after Archer announced plans to go public through a $3.8 billion merger with Atlas Crest Investment Corp (ACIC.N), special purpose acquisition company.

 Last week, Atlas Crest said in a regulatory filing that Archer and certain of its employees who previously worked for Wisk "are involved in a federal investigation reviewing Archer's hiring practices and intellectual property."